asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 $$\bar{x} = \frac{\sum x_in_i}{n} = \frac{5240}{30}= 174.67 \mbox{ cm} \qquad \bar{x}=\sum{x_if_i} = 174.67 \mbox{ cm}.$$

-Observe that when the mean is calculated from the table the result differs a little from the real value, cause the values used in the calculations are the class marks instead of the actual values.
+Observe that when the mean is calculated from the table the result differs a little from the real value, because the values used in the calculations are the class marks instead of the actual values.

 ### Weighted mean